You have a favorite coffee shop where you spend a lot of money to obtain your daily caffeine fix.

 If your machine does not have an automatic shut-off, remember to turn it off when you’re finished for safety and to save energy.

 Some coffee makers offer a keep warm feature that allows your machine to keep the coffee carafe hot so you can have another drink later or a second drink if you brewed enough coffee for more than one cup.

 It’s vital to note that the longer the coffee sits on the warming plate and the hotter it stays, the bitterer it might get.

-If this is your first time preparing coffee, take note of how it tastes.
+If this is your first time preparing coffee, consider how it tastes.
 If it’s not sweet enough or tastes a little sour, try a finer grind.
 If it’s too bitter, try a coarser grind.
 Experiment and fine-tune until you find what works best for you.

-Keeping your drip coffee maker clean ensures that your next made coffee tastes fresh, as well as extending the lifespan of your machine, which saves you money in the long run.
+Keeping your drip coffee maker clean ensures that your next made coffee tastes fresh, as well as extends the lifespan of your machine, which saves you money in the long run.

 You can see that using a drip coffee maker is an easy, convenient, and often inexpensive method to have your coffee drink in the morning now that you know how to operate it.